Home | For Faculty | Help | About | Webmaster

 Sherman Fairchild Senior Research Fellow, Caltech (2001-2005)

-Associate Professor Cooray received his bachelor's degrees in Physics, Earth Sciences, and Mathematics from MIT in 1997 and his Ph.D. in Astrophysics from University of Chicago in 2001.
+Professor Cooray received his bachelor's degrees in Physics, Earth Sciences, and Mathematics from MIT in 1997 and his Ph.D. in Astrophysics from University of Chicago in 2001.
 He was the Sherman Fairchild Senior Research Fellow at Caltech before joining the UCI Department of Physics and Astronomy in 2005 as an Assistant Professor.
-Prof. Cooray was promoted to an Associate Professor with tenure in 2007 and was also named a Chancellor's Fellow between 2007 and 2010.
+Prof. Cooray was promoted to an Associate Professor with tenure in 2007 and a Full Professor in 2010.

 As a cosmologist, Prof. Cooray's research attempts to understand how the Universe turned out to be the way it is from a primordial soup of particles just after the big bang to galaxies, stars, and planets we see today.
 He is actively participating in several NASA and European Space Agency missions to study the early universe with cosmic microwave background radiation, to search for first stars and galaxies with rocket-borne infrared cameras, and working out challenges and techniques to detect relic gravitational waves from the big bang present today.
-Prof. Cooray's current research is funded by NASA (for the CIBER project led by JPL and for US participants in Herschel-SPIRE Instrument Science Team), Department of Energy (through a joint project between UCI and Los Alamos on dark energy funded through Institute for Geophysics and Planetary Physics at Los Alamos National Laboratory), and, from summer 2007, through a faculty early career development award (CAREER award) from the National Science Foundation.
+Prof. Cooray's current research is primarily funded by NASA and NSF.
 His website (see URL above) has details of his current research activities, his group, publications, among others.

 Undergraduate students from Mathematics, Computer Science, Physics and related fields are strongly encouraged to join Prof. Cooray's group for research activities in cosmology and astrophysics.
 Current and past students have published research papers in journals and are now conducting graduate studies elsewhere.
 In general, you must be a sophomore or higher and have some background in using computers (some programming experience is highly desirable, but not a necessary requirement).
 Projects are available for both pay and credit during the academic year and for pay during the summer.
 These projects generally require at least a one year of commitment, part-time during the academic year and full-time during the summer.
 Physics juniors are encouraged to write and publish their research project as a senior thesis under the campus honors porgram.
 Similar opportunities to complete senior projects are available for students majoring in computer science departments involving projects in computational astrophysics.
 If interested, please contact Prof. Cooray at accoray@uci.edu for details.
 Research opportunities for graduate students are limited and mostly available only for graduate students in the Physics department.
 If interested, please visit Prof. Cooray's webiste for details on any new vacancies that might be available.